Skip to content

 Here are some best practices for handling unexpected response formats:

-• Log all unexpected responses.
+• Log a

 • Notify the user of the unexpected response.